Jacorb90/Prestige-Tree/docs/layer-features.md

             and layers are sorted in alphabetical order.

 - branches: **optional**, an array of layer ids.
 On a tree, a line will appear from this layer to all of the layers in the list.
-Alternatively, an entry in the array can be a pair consisting of the layer id and a color value.
+Alternatively, an entry in the array can be a 2-element array consisting of the layer id and a color value.
 The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors)

 - nodeStyle: **optional**,  a CSS object, where the keys are CSS attributes, which styles this layer's node on the tree